thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ```

   1) At some point a ConfigDownloadRequest sent from cloud for type `foo.conf` for `child1` arrives at C8Y config plugin.
-     The format of C8Y SmartREST message for config send operation is: `524,<childid>,<URL>,<config type>`.
+     The format of Cumulocity SmartREST message for config send operation is: `524,<childid>,<URL>,<config type>`.
 See [C8Y SmartREST doc](https://cumulocity.com/guides/reference/smartrest-two/#download-configuration-file-with-type-524)<br/>
     Example: `524,child1,http://some.url,foo.conf`
-  2) C8Y config plugin: downloads the file based on the URL received from C8Y, to some temporary location
+  2) C8Y config plugin: downloads the file based on the URL received from Cumulocity cloud, to some temporary location

   3) C8Y config plugin: generates a random `file-id` to be used as unique file-handle for HTTP file transfer.